-We invite passionate teams of impact innovators from around the world to join our annual Global Food System Challenge.
+Each Year, we invite passionate teams of entrepreneurs, scientists and innovators from around the world to join our $ 1 Mio.
+Seeding the Future Annual Global Food System Challenge.

-Since 2021, we have received over 1,500 submissions from academic and research institutions, non-profits, and for-profits, representing over 75 countries for innovations across the food system.
+Since 2021, we have received over 5000 submissions from teams of innovators, entrepreneurs, academic and research institutions, and non-profits, each focusing on high impact innovations to transform the food system.

 See the Global Food System Challenge

-Safe and nutritious food for a healthy diet
+1. Safe and nutritious food for a healthy diet.

-The domains reside within a food policy framework where innovations can either be implemented within an existing policy framework, or change or create policy.
+These domains reside within a Food Policy Framework where innovations can be implemented either within an existing or new policy framework.

 Meet Our Past Winners